logo for integrity-tile-and-grout-cleaning.com

 1/4 cup vinegar

-Mix the ingredients together in a small container and apply to the dirty grout.
-Let the solution dwell for 20 minutes.
+for 20 minutes.
 Make sure not to let the solution dry out.
 The solution can be scrubbed it's dwelled.
-Rinse thoroughly with warm water.
-More on vinegar cleaning tips

 Recipe #3

-Recipe #3 also uses acidic vinegar and akaline ammonia, which should balence the pH, but I wouldn't count on it.
-Don't use on marble, limestone or travertine.
+Recipe #3 also uses acidic vinegar and akaline ammonia, which should balance the pH, but I wouldn't count on it.

 1/2 cup baking soda